-- -Technical knowledge sufficient to make and translate sketches into working drawings in the fields of hull, machine, piping, sheetmetal and electrical/electronics work. - -an ability to read and understand specifications in the above named fields. - -a well rounded educational experience whereby students may develop their capabilities and interests to a degree of maximum value to themselves and to our society.
+-technical knowledge sufficient to translate sketches into working drawing in the fields of Hull, Machine, Marine Piping, Sheetmetal, and Electrical/ Electronics work.

+-an ability to read and understand specifications in the previously named fields.

+-an orientation to an industrialized society.

-This curriculum grants an Associate of Applied Science Degree and is preparatory for employment upon graduation from the Mississippi Gulf Coast Junior College.
-Where a transfer to a senior college or university is desired, a conference should be scheduled with a junior college guidance counselor for advisement.
+This curriculum grants an Associate of Applied Science Degree and is not specifically designed for transfer to a senior college.
+Where a transfer is planned, senior college and university catalogs should be checked for validation.